Instagram/LibCST/README.md

 ## Auto-formatting code with isort and Black

 We use isort and black to format code.
 To format changes to be conformant, run the following in the root:

 ```
-isort -q -w 88 -m 3 -tc -fgw 0 -lai 2 -ca -ns __init__.py -y && black --target-version py36 libcst/
+isort -q -y && black libcst/
 ```

 ## Running tests